reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 In this exercise, you will create a new individual enrollment for a device within the Device Provisioning Service (DPS) using _symmetric key attestation_.
 You will also configure the initial device state within the enrollment.
 After saving your enrollment, you will go back in and obtain the auto-generated attestation Keys that get created when the enrollment is saved.

 ### Task 1: Create the enrollment

+In this task, you wil create an individual enrollment in the Device Provisioning Service.

 1. In the Azure portal navigate to the resource group **az220-did**. and select the **dps-az220-training-did** from the resource list.